Minnesota vs. Maryland NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Saturday's over/under is 0.8 points lower than the two team's combined 55.3 points per game average.
+- Maryland has combined with its opponents to score more than 54.5 points in three of six games this season.

-- This contest's total is 5.3 points more than the 49.2 these two squads combine to surrender per game this season.
+- The two teams combine to score 55.3 points per game, 0.8 more than the total in this contest.

-- The average total in Golden Gophers games this season is 52.5, two points fewer than Saturday's over/under of 54.5 .
+- The average total in Golden Gophers games this season is 52.5, 2.0 points fewer than Saturday's over/under of 54.5 .

-- The 54.5-point over/under for this game is six points below the 60.5 points per game average total in Terrapins games this season.
+- The 54.5-point over/under for this game is 6.0 points below the 60.5 points per game average total in Terrapins games this season.

 Minnesota Stats and Trends

+- In Minnesota's six games this season, it has three wins against the spread.

-- This season, the Golden Gophers are winless ATS when entering a game as a favorite of 5 points or more.
+- This season, the Golden Gophers are winless against the spread when entering a game as a favorite of 5 points or more.

-- Minnesota's games this year have gone over the total in three out of six opportunities (50%).
+- Minnesota's games this year have hit the over on three of six set point totals (50%).

-- Minnesota is 2-2 against the spread and 3-1 overall in games when it scores more than 29 points.
+- Minnesota is 2-2 against the spread and 3-1 overall this season when the team notches more than 29.0 points.

 - Find the latest spread and moneyline odds for Minnesota at SISportsbook.